AndMastro/NYCCitiBikeViz/README.md

 # NYCCitiBikeViz
 Repository containing source for SV project at UPC.

-Due to its dimension, th edataset is now available in the repo.
+Due to its dimension, the dataset is not available in the repo.